t-mullen/media-source-stream/README.md

 ```

 ## Usage
-The easiest way to get a compatatible readable stream is to use [media-recorder-stream](https://github.com/mafintosh/media-recorder-stream), but you can also create your own via FFMPEG.
+The easiest way to get a compatible readable stream is to use [media-recorder-stream](https://github.com/mafintosh/media-recorder-stream), but you can also create your own via FFMPEG.

 ```javascript
 var getMedia = require('getusermedia')
 var recorder = require('media-recorder-stream')